 Talking therapies can help you to work through your feelings and difficult times that you may be experiencing.

 A counselling session involves a trained therapist listening to you and helping you find ways to move towards a positive mental health recovery.
 There are many counselling approaches and information about these can be found on Breathe’s website.

-Many people find that speaking to people who have experienced similar challenges or difficulties can be hugely valuable.
-Why not do some research to see if your local area hosts a support group for any of the challenges that you might be facing?
+Many people find that speaking to people who have experienced similar challenges or difficulties can be beneficial.
+Why not research if your local area hosts a support group for any of the challenges that are facing?
 If there’s nothing available in your area remember to check for online groups or forums – these are often run by charities.